 What happens if a customer is hurt on my premises?

 Public liability is standard cover included in insurance for a salon.
 Public liability covers anyone injured or hurt on your premises.
 The level of cover is variable and you can generally choose from £1, 2, 3 or 5 million.
 What however, public liability insurance does not cover is injury sustained through treatment.
-For this, Treatment Risks cover is required and this can be added to your salon.
+For this, Treatment Risks cover is required and this can be added to your salon insurance policy.
 Treatment Risks generally covers you and your employees for up to £1 million per incident.

 What happens when I can’t open the salon?